 For dogs and cats that become anxious in the car, your veterinarian can prescribe calming medication.
 Always do a “trial run” with any new medication before your trip so you can consider different options if the medication doesn’t work as planned.
+You may need, for example, a probiotic for dogs to help their immune system while traveling and coming across so many new bacteria and such.
 When traveling with cats, getting a larger carrier, or “pet tube” style carrier that attaches to the back seat will help your cat feel secure and also leave room for a small litterbox.

 While it may look cute to have your dog’s ears flapping in the wind with his head out the window, trauma to the ears or eyes are common.
 Dogs can get corneal ulcers, which are scratches to the eye, which can permanently affect vision.
 There are many options for dog-seatbelts that are inexpensive, comfortable, and will keep Fido’s head safely inside.